mauricechevez/fe-challenge-prompt3/README.md

 # Future Considerations
 * Create more 404 routes to handle intentionally requested "bad" urls.
-* Add real pictures for the slideshow / carousel to replace the placeholder images.
+* Add text to go over the carousel images, to describe what they are, maybe even go to a blog post about the drinks or something realted.
 * Add more styling or text to the cup logo.

 # Resources